-Subsurface conditions at the site were evaluated by 2 borings drilled at the locations shown on the Boring Location Map, Figure 1.
+Subsurface conditions at the site were evaluated by 6 borings drilled at the locations shown on the Boring Location Map, Figure 1.
 These locations are approximate, and distances were measured using a recreational grade, hand-held, GPS Locator.
-The borings were drilled using a truck-mounted drilling rig to depths below the existing ground surface of approximately 6.5 ft due to auger refusal in limestone.
+The borings were drilled using a truck-mounted drilling rig to an approximate depth of 5 ft below the existing ground surface.
+Our borings were terminated shallow of the planned 10 ft depth due to auger refusal in limestone.
+During drilling operations, split-spoon samples with Standard Penetration Testing (SPT) were collected.